-3 Ways to Help Rescue Dogs
+Options to Help Dogs Besides Adoption

 If you have a big heart and love dogs like I do, but don't have the means to adopt (or maybe, like me, you're not quite ready to adopt just yet), you may want to pitch in and make a difference in a dog's life.
 The reward in knowing a dog has been saved is more than worth the investment of time, and two of these three tips cost nothing to do.

-Option 1: foster a dog
+Option 1: Foster a Dog

 Fostering is a simple but dramatically direct, impactful way to help out one dog and see the result directly.
-I wasn't ready to adopt a dog at all after the death of my dog, Tiamat, several years ago, and we just recently experienced another heart-wrenching death in our family as Hallie passed away.
+I wasn't ready to adopt a dog at all after the death of my dog, Tiamat, several years ago, and we just recently experienced another heart-wrenching death in our family as our dog Hallie passed away.
 Knowing all this, we aren't especially interested in adopting a new dog just now, and there have been other various circumstances that might have kept you from being able to adopt as well.

 Generally, the rescue org will pay for any necessary surgery if you're the foster, but check with whatever organization you're planning to work with first.
 The Dachshund Rescue of North America has a good network of home checkers and fosters that you can become a part of right now, or if another breed of dog tugs on your heartstrings, just let your fingers do the walking and do a little research.
 The Internet is such a great tool for saving dogs' lives!

 Transporting dogs is like speed dating in many ways.
 You quickly get to know a new dog (or two, or three) during your drive, and you get to spend a lot of intimate "quality time" in the car with the dogs in question.
-Many times, the rescue dogs will just sleep through most of the drive, but either way, you'll have a potty and water break and you'll get to meet these fortunate little guys (and maybe play and/or cuddle just a little!).
+Many times, the rescue dogs will just sleep through most of the drive, but either way, you'll have a potty and water break and you'll get to meet these fortunate little guys (and maybe play and/or cuddle just a little).